biggaboy212/Cascade/docs/Getting Started/importing-the-library.md

 # Importing the Library

+!!! note
-> Note that you can clone the entire Cascade repo into your project using something similar to wally, but this can be unstable.
+    You can clone the entire Cascade repo into your project with something *similar* to wally, but there isn't currently a package manager that I know of which smoothly works with non roblox-dependent projects.

 ## Pre-built releases